samuelmichaud/PhotonLauncher/FeaturesForManualQA.md

 - After a adding a custom app, an image should be retreived from internet (RAWG.io)
 - The custom app selection filter for .exe, .url & .lnk.
 - The name of the custom app is cleaned of the extension

+## Add custom background image
+- Add custom background image is possible only with a mouse, button must be disabled for keyboard navigation
+- The button to add custom image MUST not be focused by default when the popin open
+- The filer MUST filter image extensions to : ".jpg", ".jpeg", ".png", ".webp", ".svg", ".apng"
+- Custom image MUST not be removed & replaced by a new scan

 # App launch
 - The tile & launch button must be disable for 10s after a launch to avoid multiple app launch